GuideMay 25, 2026 · 5 min read readBy MyOBDCode Editorial

 OBD2 — the standardized second generation (1996+)

 The EPA mandated OBD2 on all vehicles sold in the United States from January 1, 1996 onward.
-OBD2 standardized everything: the 16-pin connector shape, the connector location (within 2 feet of the steering wheel), the communication protocols, and the basic set of diagnostic trouble codes (DTCs).
+OBD2 standardized everything: the 16-pin connector shape, the connector location, the communication protocols, and the basic set of diagnostic trouble codes (DTCs).
 A P0420 code means the same thing on a Toyota as it does on a Ford.

 Who has OBD2: All cars, trucks, and SUVs sold in the US from 1996 onward.
 Canadian vehicles from 1998+.
 European vehicles from 2001+.